xerris/xerris-terraform-control-tower-aft/README.md

   account_customizations_name = "sandbox"
 }
 ```
-*  We need to add the info related with the new account We want to the deploy.
+* We need to add the info related to the new account for the deployment.
 * Code Pipeline will perform the deployment of the new account.
 * Just Do a commit and push.\
 ![alt text](./img/20.png " ")
-* Pipeline previos state.\
+* Pipeline previous state.\
 ![alt text](./img/21.png " ")
-* Pipeline running and Finished.\
+* Pipeline will run and finish.\
 ![alt text](./img/22.png " ")
-*  AWS landing Zone Before account creation.\
+* AWS landing zone : "Before" account creation.\
 ![alt text](./img/23.png " ")
-* AWS landing Zone After account creation, We can se the new AWS account added to  our AWs landing zone.\
+* AWS landing zone : "After" account creation, we can see the new AWS account added to our AWS landing zone.\
 ![alt text](./img/24.png " ")